 Seabear Oyster Bar is a swanky hangout popular for its happy hour.
 In addition to oysters, they have weekly ramen nights, sandwiches and snacks.
 Don’t miss their cocktails, including the Negroni slushies.

-AthHalf Marathon in October allows runners to see the historic district and UGA campus on foot, with live Athens bands playing throughout the course.
+AthHalf Marathon allows runners to see the historic district and UGA campus on foot, with live Athens bands playing throughout the course.
 The event raises money for music and arts in elementary and middle schools.

-Athens Wine Weekend in February brings together wine aficionados and those new to wine with more than100 wines from the world.
+Athens Wine Weekend brings together wine aficionados and those new to wine with more than 100 wines from the world.
 Enjoy wine expert seminars, gourmet dinners with wine pairings, and other wine-related events.

-Another fit event is Twilight Criterium in April, which is named one of the most unique races, held at night.
+Another fun event is Twilight Criterium, which is named one of the most unique races, held at night.
 It brings in teams from around the world for courses of varying lengths, including competitive and family-friendly tracks.